nmll/tools/README.md

 datasetconvert.py can convert kittidataset tracking to kittidataset detection format

 ## usage

-put the datasetconvert.py in the same context with object dir on windows,you need to change this code row 22;
+on windows,you need to change this code row 22;
 on linux,you need to annotating code row 22.

-first you need to donwload kitti tracking dataset,and change the filename 'object_tracking' to 'object' Then you can
+first you need to donwload kitti tracking dataset,and change the filename 'object_tracking' to 'object',put the datasetconvert.py in the same context with object dir

+Then you can

 ```